mirkin/pi-word-clock/README.md

 There are 8x8 fonts included and the ability to scroll messages or animate frames of 8x8 sprites.
 There is a tool at http://gurgleapps.com/tools/matrix which makes it easy to design 8x8 sprites and get the HEX code out.

-The code has a demo
-mode to run through times, and takes command line arguments to set brightness and I2C address etc.
+The code has a demo mode to run through times, and takes command line arguments to set brightness and I2C address etc.

-Template inspired by Daniel Rojas https://github.com/formatc1702/Micro-Word-Clock

 Starting with an Adafruit LED backpack via I2C may support others soon.